On weight distributions of perfect colorings and completely regular codes: Abstract

 \section{Abstract}

+A vertex coloring of a graph is called ``perfect'' if for any two colors $a$ and $b$, the number of the color-$b$ neighbors of a color-$a$ vertex $x$ does not depend on the choice of $x$, that is, depends only on $a$ and $b$ (the corresponding partition of the vertex set is known as ``equitable'').
+A set of vertices is called ``completely regular'' if the coloring according to the distance from this set is perfect.
+By the ``weight distribution'' of some coloring with respect to some set we mean the information about the number of vertices of every color at every distance from the set.

-We study the weight distribution of a perfect coloring (equitable partition) of a graph with respect to a completely regular code (in particular, with respect to a vertex if the graph is distance-regular).
-We show how to compute this distribution by the knowledge of the percentage of the colors over the code.
-For some partial cases of completely regular codes we derive explicit formulas of weight distributions.
-Since any (other) completely regular code itself generates a perfect coloring, this gives universal formulas for calculating the weight distribution of any completely regular code from its parameters.
+We study the weight distribution of a perfect coloring (equitable partition) of a graph with respect to a completely regular set (in particular, with respect to a vertex if the graph is distance-regular).
+We show how to compute this distribution by the knowledge of the color composition over the set.
+For some partial cases of completely regular sets, we derive explicit formulas of weight distributions.
+Since any (other) completely regular set itself generates a perfect coloring, this gives universal formulas for calculating the weight distribution of any completely regular set from its parameters.
+In the case of Hamming graphs, we prove a very simple formula for the weight enumerator of an arbitrary perfect coloring. \keywords#1{ Keywords:~#1 } \keywords{completely regular code; equitable partition; perfect coloring; perfect structure; weight distribution; weight enumerator}